Alcohol-Impaired Driving

 • Data Table

 The infographic provides an overview of the environmental factors associated with alcohol-impaired crashes.
-More than half occur on urban roads, and the vast majority happen in good weather (71%).
-Sixty-eight percent of these crashes occur at night, and 37% occur on residential streets (local and collector roads).
-In 2020, August experienced the most alcohol-impaired crashes (11.0% of the yearly total), while January and April experienced the fewest (6.0%).
+More than half occur on urban roads, and the vast majority happen in good weather (73%).
+About 67% of these crashes occur at night, and 40% occur on residential streets (local and collector roads).
+In 2021, July and October experienced the most alcohol-impaired crashes (both months each representing about 10% of the yearly total), while January experienced the fewest (6.0%).

 • Chart